yaohuilee/IMVU-Insight/backend/README.md

 Notes:

-- `uv sync` will create/use a local virtual environment and install dependencies.
+- `uv sync` will create or use a local virtual environment and install dependencies.
 - To install without dev dependencies: `uv sync --no-dev`

 ## Run Locally (Development)